 Tulane University recognizes the inherent dignity of all individuals and promotes respect for all people.
 As such, Tulane is committed to providing an environment free of all forms of discrimination including sexual and gender-based discrimination, harassment, and violence like sexual assault, intimate partner violence, and stalking.
 If you (or someone you know) has experienced or is experiencing these types of behaviors, know that you are not alone.
 Resources and support are available: you can learn more at .
 Any and all of your communications on these matters will be treated as either “Confidential” or “Private” as explained below.
 Please know that if you choose to confide in me I am required by the university to share your disclosure in a Care Connection to the Office of Case Management and Victim Support Services to be sure you are connected with all the support the university can offer.
-The Office of University Sexual Misconduct Response and Title IX Administration is also notified of these disclosures.
+The Title IX office is also notified of these disclosures.
 You choose whether or not you want to meet with these offices.
 You can also make a disclosure yourself, including an anonymous report, through the form at .

 Except in extreme circumstances, involving imminent danger to one’s self or others, nothing will be shared without your explicit permission.

 Conversations are kept as confidential as possible, but information is shared with key staff members so the University can offer resources and accommodations and take action if necessary for safety reasons.